duli-eng/FourierTransform_Sunspots/README.md

 # FourierTransform_Sunspots

 ### Description
-This python code uses the [Discrete Fourier Transfrom theory](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) to depict the behavior of the
+This python code uses the [Discrete Fourier Transfrom theory (DFT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) to depict the amplitude, frequency and power spectrum of the [sunspots](https://www.swpc.noaa.gov/phenomena/sunspotssolar-cycle) using yearly averages from years 1700 to 2021.
-[sunspots](https://www.swpc.noaa.gov/phenomena/sunspotssolar-cycle) using yearly averages from years 1700 to 2021
+- plot #1